Petco,Park,,San,Diego.

 Installation of new chiller plant

-Controls system update & optimization
+Controls system integration & optimization

 Project Period